← Back to Blog·Mar 16, 2026·7 min read

 Types of Visitor Tracking

-- Session-level tracking: Groups pageviews into sessions (a single visit).
-You can see the path a visitor takes through your site, how long they stay, and where they exit.
-This reveals navigation patterns and content flow.
+Groups pageviews into sessions (a single visit).
+Shows the path a visitor takes through your site, how long they stay, and where they exit.
+Reveals navigation patterns and content flow.

-- User-level tracking: Identifies returning visitors across sessions using cookies or login data.
-This enables cohort analysis, retention measurement, and lifetime value calculations.
+Identifies returning visitors across sessions using cookies or login data.
+Enables cohort analysis, retention measurement, and lifetime value calculations.
 Requires either cookies or authenticated sessions.

 Tip